 Plants need sunlight for photosynthesis, which through metabolic reactions, creates sugar (food & energy) for plants.
 Luckily most houseplants come from the understories of jungles and forests, and are used to living in low light conditions.

-The darkest shade outdoors is still brighter than the sunniest window indoors.
+But, the darkest shade outdoors is still brighter than the brightest light indoors.

 Even in shade outdoors, light is bounding in all directions — 360 degrees around the plant.
 Indoors, however, light usually only comes from one source, like a window, reducing the angles for light to bounce off.

 Means your plant will do best near a large north or east facing window, where the morning light streams in through glass that does not have curtains or blinds.
-If you’re keeping aloes, palms or succulents indoors, this is their favourite spot.
+If you’re keeping aloes, succulents, flowering plants or palms, this is their favourite spot.

 Signs your plant is getting too little light

 - New growth that differs from previous growth.
 For example, the new leaves may be smaller and not as vivid in colour.